Horley (automobile): 1908

 In 1908 a delivery van was introduced, with an engine from Aster of Paris, the leading supplier of engines.

 Demise

 Revival project

 Circa 2020 the Horley Autocar Community Project was announced with the objective:

 "... to build a replica of the Horley car, in one of its various forms that were manufactured 1904 to 1914 at the Horley Motor and Engineering premises, Balcombe Rd, Horley."

 The project is intended: ... to be managed by students and masters at Oakwood School, Balcombe Rd, Horley.

+Two presentations of the objectives were made in early 2020, one to Crawley Chamber of Commerce and the other to Horley Historical Soc, however, other than continuing research, Covid stopped the engagement of personnel to progress the project and Oakwood withdrew as a result.
+Subsequently, the non-profit limited company formed to operate as a charity to build the car has been dissolved.
+As of 2023 the initiative is now a private venture of J Parks Young Esq. of Horley and Boxell Engineering of Smallfield.